DavidSinz/DavidSinz/README.md

 - Building my own website [davidsinz.com](http://davidsinz.com/) with React.
 - Creating a general CSS style sheet for my web apps.
+- Building a link tester with Selenium and automated testing

 ### 🎯 My general goals are: